SilenceX12138/SilenceX12138.github.io/content/publication/tao2021towards/index.md

 ---
-title: 'Towards real-world X-ray security inspection: A high-quality benchmark and lateral inhibition module for prohibited items detection'
+title: "Towards real-world X-ray security inspection: A high-quality benchmark and lateral inhibition module for prohibited items detection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here